 5. Detail Detail Detail

 Keeping the character of the main home is key to a well-designed addition.
-Using two completly different materials or design styles can really make your new space clash, even on the smallest of details.
+Using two completely different materials or design styles can really make your new space clash, even on the smallest of details.
 Carefully consider all architectural details on the original areas of your home.
 This includes: windows, trim, doors, gutters, lighting, and hardware.
-For example, if you have white trim in your original structure, I wouldn’t reccomend putting a natural wood trim in the addition unless you plan to change the whole house.
-Paying attention to small details can make all the difference in keeping your two area, old and new in unison.
+For example, if you have white trim in your original structure, I wouldn’t recommend putting a natural wood trim in the addition unless you plan to change the whole house.
+Paying attention to small details can make all the difference in keeping your two areas, old and new, in unison.